hank-ai/darknet/README.md

 ## WSL

 If you have a modern version of Windows and a decent computer, then the use of WSL (Windows Subsystem for Linux) and Ubuntu 24.04 LTS is **highly recommended**.

-If not already familiar with it, WSL is a feature in Windows which allows people to run Linux-based applications from within their Windows desktop.
+WSL is a feature in Windows which allows people to run Linux-based applications from within their Windows desktop.
 This is similar to a virtual machine with host/guest extensions.
-Linux apps running in WSL have access to the GPU if you install the Linux NVIDIA driver for WSL, and you can train a new network with Darknet/YOLO running within WSL.
+Linux apps running in WSL have access to the GPU if you [install the Linux NVIDIA driver for WSL](https://docs.nvidia.com/cuda/wsl-user-guide/), and you can train a new network with Darknet/YOLO running within WSL.

-Once WSL is installed, run `sudo apt-get update` at least once from your Ubuntu command prompt to get the updated list of packages, and then follow the usual [Linux instructions](#linux-cmake-method).
+[Once WSL is installed](https://learn.microsoft.com/windows/wsl/install), run `sudo apt-get update` at least once from your Ubuntu command prompt to get the updated list of packages, and then follow the usual [Linux instructions](#linux-cmake-method).

+If you don't want to use Darknet/YOLO from within WSL, then skip ahead to the [Windows instructions](#windows-cmake-method).

 ## Linux CMake Method